Famous Cinnamon Rolls

-- Stir together the brown sugar and cinnamon and sprinkle half of it the rectangle.
+- Stir together the butter, flour, brown sugar and cinnamon and spread over the rectangle.
 Pat it in slightly with the palms of your hands.
 Starting with one long end, roll up the cinnamon rolls as tightly as possible, pinching the seam lightly to seal.

 - Working with one long log of cinnamon roll at a time, using a serrated knife, cut about 1.5″ rolls.